Cultural Studies

 From Marginalization to Mainstreamification

-Queer critics and queer theory as a whole tend to frame queer identities as marginal (Sedgwick 1990; Halberstam 2011) and these landmark scholars have cemented a foundational understanding of queerness that is now at odds with current shifts in media production.
-The chapters here will present a broad variety of queer identities from across a range of televisual genres and shows in an effort to reconsider the marginalisation of queerness in the twenty-first century.
-Doing so challenges pre-existing notions that such mainstreamification necessitates being subsumed by the cisheteropatriarchy.
-Therefore the project argues the converse: that heteronormative assumptions are outdated and new queer representations lay the groundwork for filling gaps that queer criticism has left open.
+Though queer critics and queer theory tend to frame queer identities as marginal this edited volume draws attention to a dynamic field in which a wide variety of queer identities can be put on display and consumed by audiences.
+Cementing a foundational understanding of queerness that is at odds with current shifts in media production contributors present a broad variety of queer identities from across a range of televisual shows and genres to reconsider the marginalization of queerness in the twenty-first century.
+Doing so challenges preexisting notions that such “mainstreamification” necessitates being subsumed by the cisheteropatriarchy.
+This project argues the opposite showing that heteronormative assumptions are outdated and that new queer representations lay the groundwork for filling gaps that queer criticism has left open.

 Encountering the Plague

-Humanities takes on the Pandemic
+Humanities Takes on the Pandemic

 This edited collection features fourteen newly commissioned articles each of which responds to the theme of plague from different disciplinary perspectives.
 Contributors focus on the effects of COVID-19 on everyday life drawing also on insights from different historical experiences of plague as a way of exploring human responses to epidemics past and present.